Local Quantum Cooling for Large Fermi Systems with Pairing: Method

 These evolve under \cref{eq:tdhfb} as

 The main point of this paper is that we can ensure cooling $\dot{E} \leq 0$ by evolving with a Hermitian cooling potential

-Note that $-\I[\HH,\Rdens] = \dot{\Rdens}$ is how the density matrix would evolve \emph{without the quantum friction $\UU$}.
-This generalizes the intuitive picture discussed in the introduction: the cooling potential is large where the generalized density would increase, thereby suppressing the corresponding flow and cooling the system.
+\respch{ Note that $-\I[\HH,\Rdens] = \dot{\Rdens}$ is how the density matrix would evolve without the cooling potential $\UU$.
+This leads to an intuitive picture similar to that in laser cooling of atoms or \textit{optical molasses} \cite{CohenTannoudji1990}: the introduced cooling potential is large where the generalized density would change, thereby mitigating large changes and cooling the system.}

-\glsreset{LQF} The essence of the \gls{LQF} algorithm is that local forms of this cooling potential can be efficiently implemented with state-of-the-art \gls{TDHFB}.
+\glsreset{LQF} The essence of the \respch{\gls{LQC}} algorithm is that local forms of this cooling potential can be efficiently implemented with state-of-the-art \gls{TDHFB}.
 New in this paper is the use of cooling in the pairing channel, which can significantly improve cooling performance.
-Additionally, we show how this can be used to adjusting the particle number to simulate, e.g., particle loss, and to probe the properties of systems with different particle numbers / densities with a single time-dependent simulation -- a method we call a \emph{density scan}.
+Additionally, we show how this can be used to adjust the particle number to simulate, e.g., particle loss, and to probe the properties of systems with different particle numbers / densities with a single time-dependent simulation -- a method we call a \respch{density scan}.